Vietnamese Students Among World’s Top Performers in University of London International Programmes

 The ceremony was attended by Professor Mary Stiasny OBE, Pro Vice-Chancellor Emerita of the University of London; Associate Professor James Abdey, Deputy Academic Director for International Programmes at the London School of Economics and Political Science (LSE); and Professor Raymond Gordon, President and Vice-Chancellor of British University Vietnam (BUV).

-At the event, close to 40 students enrolled in University of London programmes at BUV received academic awards, recognising achievements across both the International Foundation Programme (IFP) and undergraduate degrees.
+At the event, 40 students enrolled in University of London programmes at BUV received academic awards, recognising achievements across both the International Foundation Programme (IFP) and undergraduate degrees.

 Professor Mary Stiasny OBE of the University of London presents awards to IFP students achieving Distinction.

-At foundation level, students are assessed under the University of London’s unified international classification system.
+The IFP draws a substantial global cohort of academically strong students from around the world, competing within a single international assessment framework.
 This year, BUV recorded 15 students achieving Distinction and a further 15 awarded Merit.

 IFP students at BUV awarded Merit under the University of London classification system

-Notably, three Vietnamese students placed among the highest-ranked globally in the IFP, a programme attracting more than 5,000 students worldwide each year.
+Notably, 3 Vietnamese students ranked among the highest globally in IFP.
 Truong Duc Anh Tuan ranked first globally, Pham Phan Anh placed seventh, and Van Tuan Nam achieved joint tenth place.
-These outcomes were determined through the same international examinations and marking standards applied worldwide, underscoring the academic competitiveness of Vietnamese students on a global stage.

 From left to right: Truong Duc Anh Tuan (No.1 worldwide), Pham Phan Anh (No.7 worldwide) and Van Tuan Nam (joint No.10 worldwide) in the IFP global rankings.